 In verse 27 Jesus tells us that ultimately all this worry about the mundane things is unproductive.
 It is not going to do us any good.
 I have been worrying for years about these various stresses that I have, and I am still 5'10".
 That is a fact of life.
 So I just need to get over it.

-And in verse 30, Jesus brings out a telling truth—if we are trying so hard to be a success by our own strength, what it is really blaring out to the whole world, as if you were wearing a sign which says, "I do not have faith.
-I do not have faith."
+In verse 30, Jesus brings out a telling truth—if we are trying so hard to be a success by our own strength, what it is really blaring out to the whole world, as if you were wearing a sign which says, "I don't have faith.
+I don't have faith."
 People of faith do not try to do that.
 It is showing how little faith you have when you are trying to get glory, or stuff, or money—whatever.
-We are trying to beat the Jones'.
+We are trying to beat the Joneses.
 It is telling us that our focus is in the wrong direction.
 We do not have faith in God.
 We have faith in the things of this world instead.

 I mean, if we are truly focusing on the good things, then we have faith in God that He will give us all these other things when we need them.

 So in effect, Jesus says, "Chill out!
-You are acting like the unconverted when you try to do everything on your own power.
-That is what they do.
+You're acting like the unconverted when you try to do everything on your own power.
+That's what they do.
 All they want to do it get, get, get.
-And they spend all their energies to do this.
-Christians do not need to do this at all.
-It should not be their focus."
+They spend all their energies to do this.
+Christians don't need to do this at all.
+It shouldn't be their focus."

 Psalm 37:7 says, "Rest in the Lord.
 Wait patiently for Him."
-But that is oh so hard!
+That is oh so hard!
 But it is what He wants us to do.
 We do not need to get caught up and anxious about all these things that are happening around us.
-You can watch them.
-Sure.
-We can maybe speculate on where they are going.
-Sure.
+You can watch them, sure.
+We can maybe speculate on where they are going, sure.
 But, we need to always have our single eye focused on God, that He is in control of everything.